Zum Inhalt springen

 Not every company needs a complete audit of all digital offerings immediately.
 Our strategic consulting helps you set the right priorities.
 We analyze your legal obligations under the BFSG, assess the maturity of your current accessibility and create a roadmap with realistic milestones and budget estimates.
 We consider your existing resources, technology stack and business objectives.

 A typical consulting process starts with a workshop where we capture the status quo and identify the most important action areas.
 This is followed by a prioritized action plan that distinguishes short-term quick wins (for example alt texts and contrast adjustments) from medium-term measures (semantic HTML refactoring, focus management) and long-term goals (complete WCAG 2.2 AA conformance, training program).
 This plan serves as a binding basis for collaboration and is reviewed and adjusted at each milestone.
-Contact us for a non-binding initial consultation.
+Request a free initial consultation.

 Typical Project Workflows and Timelines